JOINT PROBLEMS AND ARTHRITIS IN HORSES AND PONIES

 Arthritis can be simply defined as inflammation of the joint.
 It can occur suddenly after trauma or gradually due to intensive training or ageing of the horse.

 If the cartilage of the joint is also damaged, we call it osteoarthritis.
 Osteoarthritis can not be cured, and therefore reducing inflammation, pain and preventing further damage is crucial when your horse has arthritis.

-LET’S FIRST TRY TO UNDERSTAND THE NORMAL ANATOMY OF A JOINT IN A HORSE.
+LET’S have a look at THE NORMAL ANATOMY OF A JOINT IN A HORSE

 DID YOU KNOW